How I designed an easy diy outdoor living wall

 Our final step was securing the entire piece to the house with a large hook and eye to prevent falling.

-The Airbnb guests love leaving messages.
+The Airbnb guests love leaving us messages.

 DIY Outdoor Living plant wall.